-Of all the things to do in Istanbul, as Istanbul has a tradition of Turkish bathing dating back thousands of years, one of the most cultural experiences you can have is going to a Turkish hammam or Turkish bathhouse.
+Of all the things to do in Istanbul, as Istanbul has a tradition of Turkish bathing dating back thousands of years, one of the most cultural experiences you can have is going to an Istanbul hammam or Turkish bathhouse.

 Most Istanbul hammams are decked out in marble and have high domed ceilings.

 Fortunately, many Turkish hammams in the capital cater to foreigners and provide a variety of treatments.

 The Turkish hammam experience ranges from economical do-it-yourself bathrooms, where you’re provided with soap, shampoo and a towel up to the royal treatment in a luxury five-star hotel spa.